devprle/bloggy/README.md

-# bloggy
+Simple blog app created with React, Next.js and GraphCMS

-Dummy blog app created with React, GraphCMS and Next.js
+//To be finished